 Jim Thorpe

 In 1877, seven members of the Molly Maguires, a secret union of Irish coal miners, were imprisoned and executed at Jim Thorpe’s Old Jail Museum.
-Wander to cell 17 in the preserved building where a Molly Maguire left a dirty handprint before his hanging as a declaration of innocence (mysteriously visible after the wall was washed, painted, and plastered).
+Explore the basement and wander to cell 17 in the preserved building where Molly Maguire left a dirty handprint before his hanging as a declaration of innocence (mysteriously still visible are the wall was washed, painted, and plastered).

 3. Penn’s Cave & Wildlife Park